THE UPACK PROGRAM PACKAGE

 Codes file

-The file upack/tops/all.codis needed for the program codes.
+The file upack/tops/codname.cod is needed for the program codes.
 It defines symbols for various types of atoms and code numbers for terms in the force field.
 It has to be prepared only once for a certain class of molecules; if desired, several files ending with the extension .cod may be present.
-It must contain the following blocks of data, separated by one blank line (=), where A1, A2, ... indicate the fixed symbols for certain atom types:
+It must contain the following blocks of data, separated by one blank line (=), where A1, A2, ... indicate the fixed symbols for certain atom types and X stands for any atom type:

 regel: one line of arbitrary text